 Should you get an e-mail that claims to be from the IRS, do not reply or click on any links.
 Instead, you should report it to the IRS.

-Every year, thousands of people lose their money (and valuable personal information) to telephone scams.
-Typically, phone scammers will try to sell you something you hadn't planned to buy and will pressure you about giving up personal information, like your credit card or Social Security number.
+Every year, thousands of people lose their money and personal information to telephone scams.
+Typically, phone scammers will try to sell you something you hadn't planned to buy and will pressure you to give up personal information, like your credit card details or Social Security number.

 Common Phone Scams

-In telemarketing fraud, phone scammers will often use exaggerated--or even fake--prizes, products, and services as bait.
+In telemarketing fraud, phone scammers will often use exaggerated—or even fake—prizes, products, and services as bait.
 Some may call you, but others will use mail, text, or ads to get you to call them for more details.
-Below are a few examples of "offers" you might get.
+Types of phone scams include:

 Travel packages - "Free" or "low-cost" vacations can end up costing a fortune in hidden costs.